 Many of the films by Spark Studios youth win entries and awards at film festivals around the world:

-Last year, “The Edge” won an award at the Wilcat Spirit Film Festival and at the Lower Hudson Media Arts Show.
-The Film was also a finalist at the Reel Exposure Teen Film and Photography Festival.
+“The Edge” won an award at the Wilcat Spirit Film Festival and at the Lower Hudson Media Arts Show.
+The film was also a finalist at the Reel Exposure Teen Film and Photography Festival.
 The film was also selected for Newark IFF Youth Festival, The Lift-Off Sessions and First-Time Filmmaker Sessions.

 “The Lock Down” won an award at the Wildcat Spirit Film Festival and at the Lower Hudson Media Arts Show and was a finalist at the Reel Exposure Teen Film and Photography Festival.
 It was also selected at The Lift-Off Sessions and First-Time Filmmaker Sessions.